 William ("Bill") Smith joined the Board on 23 May 2011 as a Non-Executive Director of the Company and is a former Chair of the Board.
-Bill is also a member and former Chair of the Nomination Committee.
+Bill is also a member and Acting Chair of the Nomination Committee and was appointed as a member of the Audit & Compliance Committee on 13 December 2023.